Trivadis-DevOps/svn-git/README.md

 #Use svn-git

-Open the MigSubversionToGit.ps1 and edit the variables section.
+Open the MigSubversionToGit.ps1 and read the steps and comments to get familiar with the workflow.

+Edit the variables section.
 Fill out following variables:

 * $SVNRepoName
 * $SVNServerURL